Darin Hinshaw: Early career

-After retiring from professional football, Hinshaw returned to his alma mater UCF in 1999 as a graduate assistant.
+After playcalling for Granite State for a season before retiring from professional football, Hinshaw decided to pursue coaching.
+Hinshaw returned to his alma mater UCF in 1999 as a graduate assistant.
 UCF promoted him to quarterbacks coach in 2000 working with Coach Mike Kruczek and Gene Chizik.

 Middle Tennessee

-Hinshaw was soon hired at Middle Tennessee as a running backs coach in 2001, working his way up to offensive coordinator by 2005.
-During his time they won the 2001 Sun Belt Champion.
+Hinshaw was soon hired at Middle Tennessee in 2001.
+At the time, he was the youngest offensive coordinator in D1 football.
+During his time coaching, the Blue Raiders finished as the 2001 Sun Belt Champion.
 In 2001, the Blue Raiders had two of the top five rushers in the SBC along with the top overall rushing attack.
-He helped coach both record breaking running backs Dwone Hicks and ReShard Lee.
-In 2002, the Blue Raiders had the nation's No. 21 ranked rushing offense, a 1,000-yard rusher, and a two of the top eight rushers in the SBC.
+He coached two record breaking running backs Dwone Hicks, ReShard Lee, and Kendall Newson was drafted in the NFL.
+In 2002, the Blue Raiders had the nation's No. 21 ranked rushing offense, a 1,000-yard rusher, and two of the top eight rushers in the SBC.
 In 2003, the Blue Raider offense went down as the highest scoring unit in the Sun Belt Conference at 27.7 points a contest, including four games of 35 points or more.
 The unit ranked 37th nationally in passing efficiency and had the fifth ranked receiver in the country Tyrone Calico.

 Georgia Southern

 He left Middle Tennessee to accept the offensive coordinator position at Georgia Southern in 2006, where he spent one season as the head of the Eagles offense.
+He helped transition first time head coach Brian VanGorder to take Georgia Southern's Triple option and transition it to a up-tempo offense.
+Travis Clark set the single-season passing yards record at Georgia Southern that season, which still holds the third-all time spot with 1,808 yards.
+Jayson Foster set numerous records as all purpose Utility player.

 Memphis

-Hinshaw was named the wide receivers coach at Memphis in 2007.
+Hinshaw was named the wide receivers coach and senior offensive assistant at Memphis in 2007.
 Under his guidance he helped mentor Duke Calhoun and Carlos Singleton who both set multiple records at Memphis.